nikhileshk13/singing_type_classification/README.md

 # Singing Type Classification
 <br>
 In this project I have created a singing type classification system.
-I have used vggish model to get embedding for the input data and then created a custom artificial neural network model to get the final classification output. <br>
+I have used vggish model to get embedding for the input data and then created a custom artificial neural network model to get the final classification output. <br><br>
 Here is the model summary for the custom artificial neural network mode -: <br>
 <p align="left">
   <img src="https://github.com/nikhileshk13/singing_type_classification/blob/main/images/ann_model_summary.png"/ width=600>